Walodja1987/xns/README.md

 - For **private namespaces**: Only the namespace creator can register names

 > 💡 **For detailed technical information**, see the [API Reference](docs/API.md) for function signatures, parameters, and return values.

+Name registration fees are denominated in ETH and determined by the namespace (see [XNS Price List](#🔥-xns-price-list) below). **90% of registration fees** are **permanently burned**, supporting Ethereum's deflationary mechanism.
+Registrants receive [DETH credits](https://github.com/Walodja1987/deth) as burn attestations.

 ### Name Registration via Etherscan